KSFY-TV: History

 Hoak Media bought KSFY and its satellite stations in July 2006, as well as KVLY-TV and KXJB-TV (LMA with Catamount Broadcasting) of Fargo and KFYR-TV of Bismarck, North Dakota and its satellite stations.
 The sale was approved by the FCC on November 17, 2006.
 On November 20, 2013, Hoak announced the sale of most of its stations, including KSFY and its satellites to Gray Television.
 The sale was completed on June 13, 2014.

 On May 1, 2018; Gray announced it had agreed to buy KDLT from owner Red River Broadcasting for $32.5 million.
 The combined operation would be based at KSFY's studios; in its announcement of the KDLT purchase, Gray noted that the KSFY studio has enough space to house a second station's news and sales department.
 Gray needed to obtain a waiver in order to complete the deal, since the FCC normally does not allow one person to own two of the four highest-rated stations in a market.
 However, in its filing requesting such a waiver, Gray argued that KDLT would be in a stronger position to compete in the market if its resources were combined with those of KSFY.
 Gray contended that a KSFY/KDLT duopoly would fulfill "a dire need for an effective competitor" in the Sioux Falls market, where KELO-TV has been the far-and-away leader for as long as records have been kept.
 The sale was approved by the FCC on September 24, 2019, and was completed the following day.
 Soon afterward, on January 13, 2020, KDLT moved its studios from South Westport Avenue to KSFY's studios on Courthouse Square.

 In 2020, Gray acquired the non-license assets of area Fox affiliate KTTW and placed Fox programming on KDLT's second subchannel.
 This resulted in all of the network affiliations in eastern South Dakota being controlled by just two companies, Gray and KELO-TV owner Nexstar Media Group.

-Programming

-KSFY-TV clears the entire ABC network schedule, including the network's Saturday morning block Weekend Adventure.
-Syndicated programming currently broadcast on KSFY-TV includes Jeopardy!, Inside Edition, The Drew Barrymore Show, The Kelly Clarkson Show and Wheel of Fortune.